Glace Bay: Marconi National Historic Site

 The Marconi National Historic Site of Canada is located at Table Head in Glace Bay.
 Parks Canada maintains an interpretive centre at the site honouring the role of Guglielmo Marconi in the development of radio communications.
 In December 1902, Marconi transmitted the first complete messages to Poldhu from stations at Glace Bay, Nova Scotia.

 Marconi chose this site for its elevated flat expanse and unobstructed view out over the ocean.
 Some of the concrete footings for the massive towers can still be seen on the grounds.
 Marconi built a much larger wireless site west of here then known as Marconi Towers.
 In 1907 he initiated the first permanent transatlantic wireless service from Marconi Towers to its companion site in Clifden, Ireland.

 Cape Breton Miners Museum

-The Cape Breton Miners Museum is located on top of the Ocean Deep Colliery which is only 1 kilometer from downtown Glace Bay.
-The museum is privately ran and relies on donations and governement grants for its operations.
+The Cape Breton Miners Museum is located on top of the Ocean Deep Colliery, which is only 1 kilometer from downtown Glace Bay.
+The museum is privately run and relies on donations and government grants for its operations.
 During the summer season, the museum offers a walking underground mine tour with a retired coal miner, and a virtual simulator tour of an underground mine.
 The museum is also home to The Men of the Deeps choir.

+Savoy Theatre

+The Savoy Theatre is a historic Victorian-Style theatre, established in 1901, with the present theatre building dating from 1927, operating as an arts and culture centre in Glace Bay.
+Its main auditorium has a capacity of 761 including the balcony.
+The Savoy's foyer also hosts events (dinner theatres, weddings, reunions) for up to 100 people.

+The Savoy stage has been graced by a virtual Who's Who of Cape Breton and Canadian talent, including Rita MacNeil, The Rankin Family, The Barra MacNeils, Ashley MacIssac, The White Stripes, The Barenaked Ladies, k.d. lang, Mr. Dressup, Sarah McLaughlin, The Royal Winnipeg Ballet, Blue Rodeo, Liona Boyd, Harry Chapin, Melissa Etheridge, Leonard Cohen, and hundreds of others.